usfvv/To-Do-list/README.md

-##Todo list

-#📝 Project Description: To-Do List
+📝 Project Description: To-Do List
-The To-Do List is a simple task management application that helps users organize their daily activities.
-Users can add new tasks, edit them, mark them as completed, and delete them when they’re done.
-The main goal of the project is to improve productivity by keeping track of what needs to be done.
+The To-Do List is a simple and user-friendly task management application designed to help users organize their daily tasks efficiently.
+It allows users to add, edit, delete, and mark tasks as completed.
+The main goal is to improve productivity by keeping track of what needs to be done in a clear and organized way.

-#🔧 Key Features:
+🔧 Key Features
-Add, edit, and delete tasks
+Add new tasks with relevant details

+Edit existing tasks

+Delete tasks that are no longer needed

 Mark tasks as completed

-Filter tasks by status (All / Completed / Incomplete)
+Filter tasks by status:

+All

+Completed

+Incomplete

-Store tasks in memory, LocalStorage, or a database
+Store tasks using memory, LocalStorage, or a database (depending on implementation)

-#👥 Target Users:
+👥 Target Users
 Students

 Employees

+Freelancers

-Anyone who wants to stay organized
+Anyone who wants to stay organized and increase daily productivity